A glossary of the most common terms associated with the IWF's mission to eliminate child sexual abuse imagery online.

-The Child Abuse Image Database (CAID) is a project led by the Home Office which will enable UK law enforcement to assess, categorise and generate unique hashes for tens of millions of child abuse images and videos found during their investigations.
+The Child Abuse Image Database (CAID) is a project led by the Home Office which enables UK law enforcement to assess, categorise and generate unique hashes for tens of millions of child abuse images and videos found during their investigations.

 Images or videos that show the sexual abuse of children.
 We use the term ‘child sexual abuse’ images to reflect the gravity of the images we deal with.

-The Dark web, also known as the Dark net, is the hidden part of the internet accessed using Tor.
-Tor is anonymity software that makes it difficult to trace the users’ online activity.
+The dark net, also known as the dark web, is the hidden part of the internet accessed using Tor.
+Tor is anonymity software that makes it difficult to trace users’ online activity.